Karen O'Reilly

 It takes a metamorphosis or transformation of your mind.
 This is accomplished through the working of the Holy Spirit in our lives, changing our hearts and minds from within.

-We have already established that as a Christian (followers of Christ, His disciple) we become a holy dwelling place for the Holy Spirit.
+We have already established that as Christians (followers of Christ, His disciple) we become a holy dwelling place for the Holy Spirit.
 Our job is to provide space in our lives to allow Him to renew our minds through the words in the Bible.
 This process will take all of your life to be completed.
 It will be an exciting time and at times it may be a little painful.
 Transformation is a process and a big adventure!

 Renew your mind daily